Chapter 2 : Promises, Promises

 I’m confused.
 I do talk...

-“I do talk…” I say in a small voice that is quick to betray me with a throaty crack, encouraging further the idea that I do indeed speak too rarely.
+“I do talk…” I say in a small voice that is quick to betray me with a throaty crack.
 Damn him.

 My eyes narrow.
 Git.

-His smile fades again, slowly this time, and his eyes carry a new weight.
 “I want you to talk more, Jo, and to other people than just me… and to George.
-It’s time to make it happen.
-Ok?”
+It’s way past time to make it happen.
+Okay?”

 “I want you to tell George how you feel before next New Years.”